 More and more companies are outsourcing business functions to service organizations.
 Outsourced payroll, data centers, software-as-a-service, healthcare services, and other services can reduce cost, simplify operations, and allow organizations to focus on the core business.
 With those benefits, however, comes risk.
 The internal workings of these organizations is a “black box”, and as a result, service organizations are being asked to provide assurances to their customers that their controls over financial reporting, IT security, availability, processing integrity, confidentiality, or privacy are adequate.
-Service Organization Control (SOC) audits reports can meet these demands, be an effective marketing tool to differentiate your service organization from competitors, attract new clients, and strengthen existing client relationships.
+System and Organization Control (SOC) audits reports can meet these demands, be an effective marketing tool to differentiate your service organization from competitors, attract new clients, and strengthen existing client relationships.
 All SOC audits are performed under SSAE 18.

 SOC 1 reports (formerly known as SSAE 16 and SAS 70 reports) provide assurances that your clients can rely on the financial data produced by your systems and processes, thereby supporting their financial reporting.
 The audits usually cover Information Security, IT Change Control, IT Operations, and Business Processes that are relevant to the outsourced process.